goodrum-harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/delegates-overview.md

 helpdocs_is_published: true
 ---

-Harness Delegate is a service you run in your local network or VPC to connect your artifacts, infrastructure, collaboration, verification and other providers, with Harness Manager.
+Harness Delegate is a service you run in your local network or VPC to connect artifacts, infrastructure, collaboration, verification and other providers, with Harness Manager.

-The first time you connect Harness to a third-party resource, Harness Delegate is installed in your target infrastructure, for example, a Kubernetes cluster.
+The first time you connect Harness to a third-party resource, Harness Delegate is installed in your target infrastructure, for example, in your Kubernetes cluster.

-After the Delegate is installed, you connect to third-party resources.
-The Delegate performs all operations, including deployment and integration.
+After the delegate is installed, you can connect to third-party resources.
+The delegate performs all operations, including deployment and integration.

 Harness Delegate is built for parallelism and performs tasks and deployments in parallel.
-The following table includes performance benchmarks for one NG Delegate executing perpetual tasks and parallel deployments in a Kubernetes environment.
+The following table includes performance benchmarks produced in Harness NextGen for a delegate executing perpetual tasks and parallel deployments in a Kubernetes environment.

 | **Compute resources** | **Task type** | **Running in parallel** |